Chris Lines: Return to Bristol Rovers

 On 9 March 2015, he rejoined his first professional club, Bristol Rovers, on loan until the end of the 2014–15 season.
 They ended the Conference Premier campaign in second place, but Lines scored a goal in a 3–0 aggregate victory over Forest Green Rovers in the play-off semi-finals to help Rovers to reach the play-off final at Wembley Stadium.
 He played in the 1–1 draw with Grimsby Town in the play-off final and converted the first penalty of the shoot-out, which Rovers won to regain their place in the English Football League.
 He was signed by Rovers manager Darrell Clarke on a permanent basis in June 2015, after his contract with Port Vale was cancelled by mutual consent.
 Lines made 36 appearances as Rovers won promotion with a third-place finish in 2015–16 and he would sign a new contract in June 2016.

 Lines scored his first goal since his full return to Bristol Rovers with a strike from 25 yd in a 1–0 victory over Cardiff City in the first round of the EFL Cup on 11 August 2016.
 The goal secured Rovers a trip to Stamford Bridge and a second round tie against Chelsea, which they ultimately lost 3–2.
 He scored his first league goal since his return in a late 2–1 comeback victory over Gillingham on 15 October as he embarked on a run from deep before calmly tucking the ball beyond opposition goalkeeper Jonathan Bond.
 His consistently good performances were rewarded with a new undisclosed-length contract in March 2017.

 Speaking as the oldest member of the squad at the age of 32 in September 2017, he admitted to becoming a vegetarian as he restricted his diet in an attempt to extend his playing career.
 On 2 April 2018, he was sent off during a 2–0 defeat at Fleetwood Town and was subsequently abused by some of the club's supporters on social media.
 He ended the 2017–18 season with five goals in 47 appearances as Rovers posted a 13th-place finish in League One.
 On 21 August 2018, he scored a 76th-minute penalty in a 2–1 home defeat to Portsmouth, only to get sent off two minutes later for a studs up challenge on Brett Pitman.
-However he lost his first team place after Graham Coughlan replaced Clarke as manager in December; the player and new manager would have a strained relationship, which led Lines to call Coughlan "embarrassing".
+However, he lost his first-team place after Graham Coughlan replaced Clarke as manager in December; the player and new manager would have a strained relationship, which led Lines to call Coughlan "embarrassing".

-On 8 May 2019, Lines was announced to be one of nine players who would be leaving the club at the end of their contract.
+On 8 May 2019, Lines was announced to be one of nine players leaving the club at the end of their contract.
 Lines ended his second spell with his boyhood club having made over 350 appearances and having achieved three promotions during his two spells at the club.